 It’s a great first step, but it overlooks one new, key area.

-The first couple generations of IoT devices are starting to fail or be replaced by newer models, so they’re being tossed away.
-That’s a huge risk, because the dumpster is an unsecure location.
+The first couple of generations of IoT devices are starting to fail or be replaced by newer models, so they’re being tossed away.
+That’s a huge risk because the dumpster is an unsecured location.